act-rules/act-rules.github.io/_rules/object-has-acessible-name-8fc3b6.md

 This rule applies to any `object` element for which all the following are true:

 - The `object` is [included in the accessibility tree][]; and
-- The `object` embeds a resource with an image MIME type or an audio or video MIME type
+- The `object` embeds a resource with an image MIME type or an audio or video MIME type.

 ## Expectation